 Second, the traffic is horrible, and you would spend more time behind the wheel than exploring this amazing country.
 And third, trains can reach speeds of more than 300 km/h, which is twice the speed you can reach in a car.

 We’ll start off the day in Osaka’s most popular district, Dōtonbori.
-It is famous for the bright and colorful billboards, numerous restaurants and theatres.
+It is famous for the bright and colourful billboards, numerous restaurants and theatres.
 In fact, this is the most popular entertainment district in Osaka – even if you don’t feel like popping into a theatre and catching a play, it’s worth your time to see all the amazing buildings.

 You will also notice all kinds of commercials – a huge lobster above a restaurant, a massive octopus and bright neon signs everywhere.
 And of course, don’t forget to cross the Ebisu bridge – the views from it are just amazing.

 Very close to the bridge and this district, in general, is one of Osaka’s most popular Buddhist temples, Hozenji Temple.
 It is pretty small, but it is famous for the moss-covered statue of the deity Fudomoyoo – one of the Five Bright Kings of Japanese Buddhism, thought to have been the protector of Buddhism and its true followers.

 From there, head to Kuromon Ichiba Market in the Nipponbashi district.
 The huge market is popular for its many street food vendors, and it’s a great opportunity to grab a quick bite to eat.
-You can also shop all kinds of souvenirs here.
+You can also shop for all kinds of souvenirs here.

 Next is the Nambayasaka Shrine in the Naniwa Ward.
 It is pretty far away from the market, so you will want to get on a train or bus.
 The shrine is small and not really that amazing, but there’s something else here that attracts hundreds of thousands of tourists.
 It’s the giant lion’s head with a ritualistic performance stage inside it.
 This is one of the most popular landmarks to see during an Osaka visit, and you just can’t miss it.